manala/manala/docs/commands/manala_update.md

 ## manala update

-Update project
+Synchronize project(s)

 ### Synopsis

-Update (manala update) will update project, based on recipe and related variables defined in manala.yaml.
+Update (manala update) will synchronize project(s), based on repository's recipe and related variables defined in manifest (.manala.yaml).

-Example: manala update -> resulting in an update in a directory (default to the current directory)
+Example: manala update -> resulting in an update in a path (default to the current directory)

 ```
-manala update [dir] [flags]
+manala update [path] [flags]
 ```

 ### Options

 ```
   -h, --help                help for update
-  -i, --recipe string       with recipe name
+  -i, --recipe string       use recipe
   -r, --recursive           set recursive mode
-  -o, --repository string   with repository source
+  -o, --repository string   use repository
 ```

 ### Options inherited from parent commands